 The ACD and other companies within the AXA IM Group (including the Sub-Investment Managers) may, from time to time, act as investment manager or adviser to other funds which follow similar investment objectives to those of the Funds.
-It is therefore possible that the ACD and the Sub-Investment Managers may in the course of its business have potential conflicts of interest with some or all of the Funds or that a conflict exists between the Funds and other funds managed by the ACD or the Sub-Investment Managers.
-The ACD and each Sub-Investment Manager will, however, have regard in such event to its obligations under the ACD Agreement (or, in the case of a Sub-Investment Manager, its agreement with the ACD), in particular, where the ACD or a Sub-Investment Manager has identified a potential or actual conflict of interest, it will put in place procedures and measures in order to prevent or manage such conflicts from adversely affecting the interests of the Funds.
+It is therefore possible that the ACD and a Sub-Investment Manager may in the course of its business have potential conflicts of interest with some or all of the Funds or that a conflict exists between the Funds and other funds managed by the ACD or a Sub-Investment Manager.
+The ACD and the relevant Sub-Investment Manager will, however, have regard in such event to its obligations under the ACD Agreement (or, in the case of a Sub-Investment Manager, its agreement with the ACD), in particular, where the ACD or a Sub-Investment Manager has identified a potential or actual conflict of interest, it will put in place procedures and measures in order to prevent or manage such conflicts from adversely affecting the interests of the Funds.